mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ## Overview

 ### ![](../static/img/Bugfixes.webp) Bug Fixes & Performance:
-- Thousands of bug fixes, stability improvements, and script optimizations using the latest up to date mods.
+- Thousands of bug fixes, stability improvements, and script optimisations using the latest up to date mods.
 - Tons of mesh fixes including visual and collision enhancements, allowing you to actually shoot through gaps.
 - Many textures and meshes have been packed into uncompressed BSAs for maximum performance.
 - A collection of tweaks for certain audio files to fix popping issues and other annoyances.